HankRoughknuckles/Easing-into-vim/README.md

 Installation instructions:
 --------------------------
-- navigate to the this repo's folder and run `./install.sh`
+- Navigate to the this repo's folder and run `./install.sh`

 Some things to remember:
 ----------------------